 Why is it important to fulfil our duties?
 Jennifer Dawes of Colin Biggers & Paisley Lawyers, explains why it’s important for business owners to deliver on all commitments and obligations they’ve entered into with their clients to ensure they keep their clients–and keep them happy.

 In life and business, terms such as "duties" and "obligations" are bandied about quite frequently.
 If I were to ask you to define those terms, it would be a relatively simple task.
-We appreciate that it's good business to fulfil our duties, responsibilities and obligations to our clients and colleagues.
-But do we really fulfil those obligations?
-Do we actually adhere to the precepts that make good business?
+We appreciate that it's good business to fulfil our duties, responsibilities, and obligations to our clients and colleagues.
+Of course, the importance of duty cannot be overemphasised, as well as how successfully we fulfil each one.

 Lawyers who don't fulfil their obligations are taking a big risk.
 According to the Civil Dispute Resolution Act 2011, lawyers are obliged to try to help their clients resolve disputes as quickly, inexpensively and efficiently as possible.
 They are supposed to adhere to this principle not just because the Act says so – it is at the core of their ethical obligations as lawyers.